eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 }
 ~~~

-Making use of an interface for our dependency inversion also means that we can test by specifying know values that result in a predictable result:
+Making use of an interface for our dependency inversion also means that we can test the interaction by specifying known values that result in a predictable result:

 ~~~ c#
 [TestFixture]